Prospect Creek (New South Wales): River status

+The broad lower reaches of Prospect Creek have also been referred to locally as the Prospect River.
+Fairfield City Council historical material concerning the creek's popularity for boating during the 1920s refers to the waterway as the "Prospect River", while describing recreational boat trips along Prospect Creek.

 In mid 2020, a proposal was submitted to upgrade a 6 kilometre (4 mi) stretch of Prospect Creek to a river status.
 The section of the creek proposed for designation as a river lies at the confluence of Orphan School Creek and Prospect Creek, extending from just west of Artie Street to Dhurawal Bay (Georges River) in the south.
 This stretch displays many river-like characteristics—being wide, deep, tidal, and navigable by watercraft, particularly near its mouth at Garrison Point, and has been referred to as a river by local residents for more than 180 years.
 In September 2020, this proposal went before the Geographical Names Board of NSW (GNB) after Community Advocate, Lachlan Hyde, with the support of local state MPs, pushed the New South Wales Government on the matter.

 This stretch of the creek was going to be named Lennox River to honour Scottish-Australian stonemason David Lennox who designed and oversaw the construction of the Lansdowne Bridge which crosses this waterway.
 Guy Zangari (State Member for Fairfield), Tania Mihailuk (State Member for Bankstown), Nick Lalich (State Member for Cabramatta) and Wendy Lindsay (State Member for East Hills) all announced their support for the creek's river status in the NSW Parliament.
 Zangari stated, "I look forward to this stretch of Prospect Creek receiving an upgrade to river status and to [be] able to refer to it as the Lennox River, a name change that is overdue and eagerly anticipated by the residents of Fairfield."

 Though despite all the support for its river status, the proposal was ultimately rejected by the NSW Geographical Names Board.